lbbrhzn/ocpp/docs/Charge_automation.md

     * When the solar panel production is avaiable in Home Assistent, you can prioritize charging the EV with excess solar energy.

 * **Demand Response:**
     * When you have dynamic energy pricing you charging rates based on time-of-use electricity pricing.
-B

 This page provides several examples and hints to illustrate some of the many potential use cases."

 ## Adjusting the charge current

 When the OCPP integration is added to your Home Assistent you get a slider to control the maximum charge current named:
-*number.<name_ocpp_charger>_maximum_current*
+<mark>number.<name_ocpp_charger>_maximum_current</mark>

 While using this entity in your automation might seem logical, it could potentially lead to permanent damage to your charger in the long run.
 This entity controls the OCPP ChargePointMaxProfile, which configures the maximum power or current available for the entire charging station.